 - excessive or other unusual muscle movements (dyskinesia)

 - seeing or hearing things that aren’t real (hallucinations)

 These drugs don’t convert into dopamine in the brain.
 Instead, they stimulate dopamine activity in the brain.
 Some people take dopamine agonists together with levodopa to prevent their symptoms from returning during periods when levodopa wears off.

 - pramipexole (Mirapex, Mirapex ER), tablet and extended-release tablet

 - ropinirole (Requip, Requip XL), tablet and extended-release tablet

 - apomorphine (Apokyn), short-acting injection

 These medications cause some of the same side effects as carbidopa-levodopa, including nausea, dizziness, and sleepiness.
-They can also cause compulsive behaviors, such as gambling and overeating.
+They can also cause impulse control issues and lead to compulsive behaviors, such as gambling and overeating.

 MAO B inhibitors

 This group of drugs works differently than levodopa to increase dopamine levels in the brain.
 They block an enzyme that breaks down dopamine, which lengthens the effects of dopamine in the body.